 Dr. Pak’s training in hair transplant surgery stems from the apprenticeship with Dr. Rassman since 1997 perfecting the art of hair transplantation.
 Dr. Pak brings his engineering and artistic skills to the clinical practice at New Hair Institute.
 Dr. Pak continues to develop new surgical techniques and invent surgical instrumentation to further advance the field of hair transplant surgery.

-Equipped with the technical and surgical skills, Dr. Pak’s most important and distinguishing skill is his inherent artistic abilities to create the most natural and balanced hair line.
+Dr. Pak’s most important and distinguishing attribute is his inherent artistic abilities to create the most natural and balanced hair line.
 After all, in cosmetic surgery, you would want your surgeon to be an artist!

 Dr. Pak coauthors the daily hair loss Q&A site BaldingBlog.com, and is also a coauthor of ‘Hair Loss and Replacement for Dummies’.

 Dr. Jino Kim received his undergraduate degree from the Yon-Sei University in Seoul, Korea with a major in medicine in 1997.
 After four years of Plastic Surgery residency at Yon-Sei University Graduate School of Medicine, Dr. Kim practiced that specialty for over 3 years.
 During that time he performed hundreds of facial, and body repairs including hair transplant restoration.